 The microwave is one of the quickest and easiest methods to use, but it risks overcooking and ruining meat.
 It also can’t work with any cut of chicken containing bone, including wing or thigh.

 Hot Water Stream

 Using hot water is an excellent last resort if you don’t have access to a cold water bath or microwave.
 You will need to get your temperature readings dead-on, so you will need an accurate meat thermometer for the best results.

 I mentioned earlier that meat temperatures for chicken between 40°F and 140°F run the risk of allowing bacteria to thrive, putting you at risk of catching food poisoning.

 Where this and cooking cold chicken differ is that the high temperatures in a grill or oven mean that meat is only in this temperature range for a very short amount of time, which means that the bacteria doesn’t have enough time to develop.
 We can use the same principle to apply to using hot water.

 Place the chicken in a large bowl, and insert a meat thermometer into the thickest part of its flesh.

-Be sure to have a constant stream of hot water pouring over the chicken.
-Allowing it to simply sit in hot water means that the water will cool down, making it ineffective.
+Keep a constant stream of hot water pouring over the meat.
+Allowing it to sit in hot water means that the water will cool down, making it ineffective.

 Not only is it safe, but it thaws your meat evenly so that it can cook beautifully without losing any quality.